RabbitRun47/G14-Setup/README.md

 systemctl disable system76-power.service
 ```
 ### asusctl
-Use `asusctl` command in the terminal to configure these values.
+Use `asusctl` command in the terminal to configure battery charge limit, cpu turbo, gpu profile and fan curves.
 Use the command `asusctl -h` to get help on the command.
 To get help on a specific option use `asusctl <option> -h`.
 Making changes here writes the values to the config file `/etc/asusd/asusd.conf`.
 You can also use the config file I have uploaded in this repo.
 #### Fan Curve
 In order to set a fan curve, you must have exactly 8 pairs, and also must not specify a temperature lower than 30c, and not higher than 109c.
 Each pair has the temperature and fan speed separated by a colon, and each pair is separated by commas.
 Example `"30c:0%,40c:0%,50c:20%,60c:20%,70c:40%,80c:60%,90c:80%,100c:80%"`